nautechsystems/nautilus_trader/README.md

 #### From Source

-Installation from source requires `rustc` and `cargo` to compile the Rust libraries, and Cython to compile the Python C extensions.
+Installation from source requires Cython to compile the Python C extensions.

-1. To install `rustup` (the Rust toolchain installer), run:

-        curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

-   Then follow the on-screen instructions.

-2. To install Cython, run:
+1. To install Cython, run:

         pip install -U Cython==3.0a6

-3. Then to install NautilusTrader using `pip`, run:
+2. Then to install NautilusTrader using `pip`, run:

         pip install -U git+https://github.com/nautechsystems/nautilus_trader